Optional packages with executable code

 To get the latest development tools, see Downloads and tools for Windows 10.

 To submit an app that uses optional packages and/or related sets to the Store, you will need permission.
-Optional packages and related sets can be used for Line of Business (LOB) or enterprise apps without Dev Center permission if they are not submitted to the Store.
+Optional packages and related sets can be used for Line of Business (LOB) or enterprise apps without Partner Center permission if they are not submitted to the Store.
 See Windows developer support to get permission to submit an app that uses optional packages and related sets.

 C++ Optional packages with executable code